breadweb/extralife-helper/README.md

 ## For Developers

 The Extra Life Helper is written in JavaScript and React.
-[Tailwind](https://tailwindcss.com/) is used for CSS and [Vite](https://vitejs.dev/) is the framework used for local development and builds.
+[Tailwind](https://tailwindcss.com/) is used for CSS and [Vite](https://vitejs.dev/) is the framework used for local development and making builds.

 If you've been wanting to develop your own React application that works with the Extra Life API, there are pleny of reusable components and hooks that you can leverage.